Call Us TODAY on 020 3588 4240

 1. Outside the Property |

-If a CEO is outside your property, you generally have the right to walk away.
+If a CEO is outside your property, you generally have the right to walk away from a civil enforcement officer.
 They cannot physically restrain you, and engaging in a peaceful conversation or seeking legal advice is within your rights.

 • Inside the Property |